Skip to main content

 Non-alcoholic fatty liver disease

 Non-alcoholic fatty liver disease (NAFLD) describes several conditions due to a build-up of fat in the liver.
 It can affect anyone.
-It’s most common in overweight adults, over 40, with related conditions (see below).
-There’s currently no cure but if diagnosed early it can be managed with lifestyle changes.
+It’s most common in overweight adults, over 40, with related conditions.
+There’s no cure, but if diagnosed early, it can be managed with lifestyle changes.

 Having high levels of fat in your liver is also associated with an increased risk of problems such as: